pydata/xarray/doc/indexing.rst

     ind = xr.DataArray([[0, 1], [0, 1]], dims=['a', 'b'])
     da[ind]

-In briefly, similar to how NumPy's `advanced indexing`_ works, vectorized indexing for xarray is based on our
+Similar to how NumPy's `advanced indexing`_ works, vectorized indexing for xarray is based on our
 :ref:`broadcasting rules <compute.broadcasting>`.
 See :ref:`indexing.rules` for the complete specification.